Expunction | Sealing Your Record | Fort Worth Expunction Lawyer

-Having a criminal conviction on your record can create all sorts of problems in your life.
-It can affect your job prospects, your ability to get a loan, and even your chances of getting into certain schools or colleges.
+Having a criminal arrest on your record can create all sorts of problems in your life.
+It can affect your current employment, your job prospects, your ability to get a loan, and even your chances of getting into certain schools or colleges.

 What is an Expunction?

-An expunction, or expungement, is a court order that seals your criminal record, preventing it from being disclosed to anyone.
-It will also allow you to legally deny any prior arrests or convictions.
+An expunction, or expungement, is a court order telling those agencies with a record of your criminal arrest to destroy those records, preventing it from being disclosed to anyone.
+It will also allow you to legally deny any prior arrests or convictions (there are exceptions for certain governmental agencies).
 An expunction lawyer can guide you through the process of having your record expunged.

 If your record has been expunged, it can no longer be used against you in a court of law.
 A criminal record that’s been expunged will not appear on background checks and can no longer be used against you in sentencing in a future criminal case.